Derplar/Capstone-Project/README.md

 This will install all necessary files to your local machine.
 These files will not be pushed

-Then take the files in srcHolder and replace src with them.
+Then delete everything in reactapp/reactapp/src and replace the contents with the srcHolder contents

 That's it!
-(Until the Maven part)